Operation Herrick: Withdrawal and legacy

 Despite the training and development provided by Britain and other NATO allies to the Afghan state, the situation on the ground continued to be difficult: in 2014 alone, more than 4,000 of Afghanistan's national forces were killed in conflict with mainly Taliban militants.
 Afghanistan's President Ashraf Ghani revealed in 2019 that 45,000 national security forces had been killed since 2014 in continuing warfare.
 Meanwhile, on the counternarcotics front, the farming of opium in Helmand was not eliminated but, on the contrary, increased.
 In 2014, former Foreign Secretary Jack Straw called the "war on opium" in Afghanistan a big mistake.

-Operation Herrick was back in the public spotlight in 2021 when the Afghan armed forces, which the British had supported, unexpectedly collapsed.
+Operation Herrick was back in the public spotlight in 2021 when the Afghan armed forces, which the British had supported, rapidly collapsed during the ultimate nationwide Taliban victory.
 As part of Operation Pitting, 8,000 Afghans who loyally served the United Kingdom during Herrick were evacuated to the UK due to threat of persecution by the Taliban that had conquered power.
 In 2025, the total cost of resettling Afghans, who had assisted British forces and were subsequently at risk of reprisals, to Britain was projected at £7 billion.